actions/stale/README.md

 Useful to sort the issues and PRs by the specified field.
 It accepts `created`, `updated`, `comments`.

 Default value: `created`

+#### exempt-issue-types

+A comma separated list of issue types that can be assigned to issues to exclude them from being marked as stale (e.g: `Bug,Feature`)

+If unset (or an empty string), this option will not alter the stale workflow.

+Default value: unset

 #### only-issue-types